roberts-sandbox/test-realist/_posts/2012-02-01-managing-sideways.md

 many stock options with the company that he has to ride that pony until IPO.
 Otherwise, his effort will equal naught.

-David the Engineer still works with Chris the CTO as the VP of R&D.
+MIT Guy still works with Architect/New CTO Guy as the VP of R&D.

 ## Ouch, that was painful

 I still smart from the experience.
-The people that I don't see anymore, the smart, funny, driven people, it saddens me that we don't work together anymore.
+I lost the working with those smart, funny, driven people.

 Unfortunately, I can't deflect the blame.
 It squarely rests on my shoulders.